Martin County Vehicle Impound Guide

 When you're arrested for Driving Under the Influence (DUI) in Texas, law enforcement typically impounds your vehicle for several reasons:

 The good news is that you can get your car back.
-This guide will walk you through the process specific to Martin, Texas.
+This guide will walk you through the process specific to Martin County, Texas.

 Where Is Your Car?

 Finding out where your car is impounded is the first crucial step.
-Since Martin, TX, is a Tier 3 county with no incorporated population, your vehicle is likely towed to a nearby impound lot contracted by Martin County or the arresting agency.
+In Martin County, your vehicle is most likely towed to the Martin County Sheriff's Office impound lot.

 How to Find Your Vehicle

-• Reference your case number: Have your arrest paperwork handy.
-It should contain a case number or booking number, which will help the police locate information about your vehicle.
+- Reference your booking number: Have your booking number or case number ready when you call.
+This will help the Sheriff's Office quickly locate information about your vehicle.

 What You Need to Retrieve Your Vehicle